 Vren

-Vren Delafontaine, a passionate guide and expert in local heritage, opens the doors to a journey through the region’s history and architecture.
+Vren Delafontaine, a passionate guide and expert in local heritage, welcomes visitors to a journey through the region’s history and architecture.

-Morges and its surroundings also offer beautiful green spaces filled with history, such as Parc de l’Indépendance.
+Morges and its surroundings also offer beautiful green spaces filled with history, such as the Independance park.
 More than just a park, it is a botanical journey around the world thanks to its fascinating exotic trees.
-Originally designed to let residents discover species from abroad without travelling, it remains today a peaceful place blending nature, culture and heritage.
+Originally designed to let residents discover species from abroad without travelling, it remains a peaceful place blending nature, culture and heritage.

 Sometimes, the real treasures hide in unexpected spots: in Morges’ historic centre, Renaissance courtyards remain tucked away, accessible only to those who know where to look — or who follow a guide.